marick/structural-typing/README.md

 ### Structures and paths

-As shown above, `built-like` can be applied to basic types, but that's unusual.
+As shown above, `built-like` can be used with basic types like strings, but that's unusual.
 The type more usually describes a collection.
 For example, here's a claim that all values in a collection are even: